dbactual/thomaspaine/content/pages/resources/where-are-paine-s-remains-and-does-he-have-a-gravesite.md

 ---
-Title: Where are Paine's remains, and does he have a gravesite?
+title: Where are Paine's remains, and does he have a gravesite?
 ---

    Thomas Paine is the only Founder without a gravesite.
 The story of his